russell-n/theape/ape/plugins/apeplugin.rst

 Constants
 ---------

-These are constants put into classes to make it easier for the tests to find them.
+These are constants put into classes to make it easier for the tests to find them and to make the configuration-file settings more implicit.

 ::